motm-therapy/website/docs/services.md

 We provide out-patient psychotherapy services for individuals and couples.

-All psychotherapy session appointments are scheduled for sixty (60) minutes.
+All psychotherapy session appointments are scheduled for sixty (60) minutes for both new and existing clients.
+Free consultations for potential clients that have yet to select our practice or a provider are fifteen (15) minutes.

 We see anyone _**ages 13 and up**_.
 We see clients regardless of race, sexual orientation, gender identity, religion, or political leanings.